How to Calculate Hours Worked Like a Pro

 Why Small Business Owners Love OnTheClock

 With OnTheClock, workers simply clock in and out.
-At the end of your pay period, we automatically count the hours worked for you.
+At the end of each pay period, we automatically count the hours worked for you.
 From there, everyone can review their time cards before sending them to your payroll provider.

 The best part?
 Your first 30 days of OnTheClock are free.
 Start your free trial now and see why we’re trusted by more than 15,000 businesses and 125,000 employees.